boozinka/kb_network_automation/README.md

 1c.
 Run pycodestyle against "fixme_orig.py".
 Create a copy of fixme_orig.py; name the new file fixme_pep8.py.
 Fix all of the pycodestyle errors that are in this fixme_pep8.py file.

 1d.
 Run pylama against the "fixme_pep8.py" file.
-At this point, Pylama should report no errors. ***Note that by default, Pylama will run pycodestyle against your code.
+At this point, Pylama should report no errors. ***Note*** that by default, Pylama will run pycodestyle against your code.
 Consequently, you should see similar warnings and errors as you did when executing pycodestyle.
 Pylama, however, also supports additional linters which can potentially identify other issues.

 2. Black

 2a.
 Copy the original "fixme_orig.py" file to a new file named "fixme_black.py".
 Run Black against this file in "diff" mode i.e. with the "--diff" flag to show the changes that Black *would* make to this file.

 2b.
 Run Black against this "fixme_black.py" file.
-Now run pycodestyle against this file. ***Note, Black should have automatically fixed all of the pycodestyle issues.
+Now run pycodestyle against this file. ***Note***, Black should have automatically fixed all of the pycodestyle issues.
 Pylint is a bit more pedantic so Pylint would still flag some issues on this file.

 3. pytest Introduction